top of page

 Well, that covers most of the basics of deploying Bicep files with the ARMTemplateDeployment task for Azure DevOps Pipelines.

-The next part in this series will cover deploying Bicep files using the Arm-Deploy GitHub Action.
+The next part in this series will cover deploying Bicep files using the GitHub Action called bicep-deploy.

 My Bicep Deployment series: